SAP-samples/teched2024-DT180/README.md

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to the SAP Integration Suite part of the demand planning integration between SAP S/4HANA Cloud Public Edition and SAP Iitegrated Business Planning for Supply Chain (SAP IBP).
-The SAP Integrated Business Planning for Supply Chain (SAP IBP) solution holds a breadth of ERP information that is critical for many supply chain planning scenarios.
+The SAP IBP solution holds a breadth of ERP information that is critical for many supply chain planning scenarios.
 SAP S/4HANA Cloud Public Edition stands as a system of record and is important for planning data in SAP IBP.
 As a result, the need for integrating SAP IBP with SAP S/4HANA is critical for customers.
-Learn how to use interfaces in SAP IBP with SAP Integration Suite to exchange volumes of data with SAP S/4HANA Cloud Public Edition.
+Learn how to setup, configure and run this integration in SAP Integration Suite using interfaces in SAP IBP to exchange volumes of data with SAP S/4HANA Cloud Public Edition.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are:
+- Set up an Integration Suite Trial as described here: https://developers.sap.com/tutorials/cp-starter-isuite-onboard-subscribe..html
+- In the BTP Cockpit navigate to your trial subaccount and then to Security -> Users
+- Click on your user
+- If on the right the role collection PI_Integration_Developer is not assigned do the following:
+  - On the right click on Assign Role Collection
+  - Mark entry PI_Integration_Developer
+  - Click on Assign Role Collection

+Note: Please be aware that these settings will only allow you to discover, configure, deploy and run the Integration Suite iFlows.
+As long as you don't connect a fitting S/4 and IBP system the iFlows will throw exceptions due to connection errors.
+So if you want to run the integration end to end you need test systems of type S/4HANA Cloud Public Edition and SAP IBP.
+For S/4HANA the trial version is not allowing integration scenarios and for SAP IBP there is no trial version.
+But if you have such test systems available and the needed authorizations in both systems to setup the communication you can follow the description in Best Practices Content
+IBP for demand – demand forecast for SAP S/4HANA Cloud, public edition (78P) (https://me.sap.com/processnavigator/SolS/EARL_SolS-034/2408/SolP/78P)
+This will allow you to run the whole process end to end.

 ## Exercises